List of compositions by Malcolm Williamson: Cassations

 Williamson used the word cassation in the sense of a miniature opera including audience participation.
 He wrote ten such works, of varying complexity and duration.
 His primary intention was to teach children the mechanics of putting on an opera, and the idea for the pieces first came to Williamson while teaching his own children about music.
-Williamson had a great deal of success with these cassations, which have had performances in Britain, Australia, France, the USA, and in hospitals in Tanzania and Zambia.
+Williamson had a great deal of success with these cassations, which have had performances in Britain, Australia, France, the US, and in hospitals in Tanzania and Zambia.